jan-keuchel/ethical-hacking-doc/02_Tools/Nmap.md

 ## Notes

 * Run as root or with sudo to enable some scans (e.g., SYN, OS detection)
-* Use responsibly and only on systems you are authorized to test
 * Combine options for more tailored scans